addyosmani/critical/README.md

 or stylesheets being dynamically injected into the DOM.
 Critical is best used when your page uses a fixed set of stylesheets as we can automatically scrape this for you, avoiding the overhead of passing known styles yourself manually to Penthouse.

+### What other alternatives to Critical are available?

+FilamentGroup maintain a [criticalCSS](https://github.com/filamentgroup/criticalCSS) node module, which similar to [Penthouse](http://npmjs.org/package/penthouse) will find and output the critical-path CSS for your pages.